John F. Hill

 My wisest clients seek my advice before an issue turns into a dispute.
 So I often serve as a boardroom counselor to companies who trust that I understand their industry and business goals.
 I think that clients are best served by a courtroom lawyer who can help to avoid the courtroom if possible but win there, if necessary.

-- Serves as chair of the Litigation Practice Group and a member of the firm’s Executive Committee
+- Serves as chair of the Litigation Practice Group and in-house general counsel at Buckingham

 - Highly experienced courtroom lawyer who has tried over 75 jury trials and over 100 trials in total